JESUS: The One Who Settles Everything!

 I know it’s important to finally settle on something when endless options present themselves.
 On the other hand I hate to settle for something when I know I can do better, when I know there is something better out there.
 Why not go for the best?

 That’s what I like about my God.
 He understands perfectly what it means to settle: to fix or resolve conclusively.
-Jesus did just that when He said, “It’s finished!”
+My Lord Jesus did just that when He said, “It’s finished!”
 He says to me, “I fixed that problem of sin and death once and for all!”
 He settled the score with Satan on the cross and when He walked from that tomb.

 And when I’m seeking answers in His Word, He does even more.
 The sediment and scum of this earthly life settles out, and I can see more clearly His plan for me and for this world.

 I want my Lord Jesus to settle in my heart.
 Oh, not like a cold that settles in my chest and drags my life down.
 I want Him to take up residence in me, inhabit me.
 I want to be a place for Him to stay.